Improved device-independent randomness expansion rates using two sided randomness: Introduction

-Which of the six entropic quantities is of most interest depends on the situation.
-The one-sided entropies are most-relevant in the context of DIQKD, for instance, while using both outputs is useful for DIRE.
+We discuss when each of the six entropic quantities is of most interest in Section~\ref{sec:signif}.
+In summary, the one-sided entropies are most-relevant in the context of device independent quantum key distribution (DIQKD), while using both outputs is useful for DIRE.
 The quantities that are conditioned on $X=0$ and $Y=0$ are useful for spot-checking protocols in which particular fixed measurements (taken here to be the $X=0$ and $Y=0$ measurements) are used to generate randomness/key, and where the other measurements are used only rarely to check that the devices are behaving honestly.
 The quantities conditioned on $X$ and $Y$ are useful for analysing protocols in which the generation rounds involve multiple settings, where the input randomness is recycled, and can also be used to close the locality loophole in randomness generation.
 The remaining quantities, $H(AB|E)$ and $H(A|E)$, tell us something about the fundamental randomness based on the Bell violation, and the second of these can be useful for DIQKD protocols in which the measurement settings in the generation rounds are chosen randomly and to which an adversary, Eve, does not have access.

-In this paper we give numerically generated curves for each of these six quantities when using the CHSH game as the Bell test.
-For $H(A|XYE)$ and $H(AB|XYE)$ we additionally give conjectured analytic forms for the curves.
-We then use these together with the EAT to show the improvement based on finite statistics.